maths/moodle-qbank_gitsync/doc/importrepotomoodle.md

 (i.e. 'top/My course/My category).
 If you want to import a subdirectory of questions (or the full repo) into a specific question category you will also need to specify `--targetcategory` or `--targetcategoryname`.
 See the [README file](../README.md#Using-subsets-of-materials) for more information on subselections and targeting.

+If your questions are [YAML difference files](useyaml.md), set `useyaml` flag `-y`.
+You will need a defaults file.
+You will need a defaults file.
+You can specify a file as an argument (`--defaultfile` or `-o`).
+If you do not specify a defaults file, the one recorded in the manifest file on repo creation will be used, or the default file.

 ## Scenario 2: Re-importing questions into Moodle when the manifest file already exists